 First step for any surface is to clear away any loose or bulky material like moss.
 A blower is the ideal way to shift accumulated leaves and twigs, but for clumps of stubborn moss you may need a stiff broom too.

 Once the area is cleared of loose debris have a close look at the surface.
 If it’s slimy or slippery and moss or algae is evident then treat first with a suitable outdoor surface cleaner.
 This will kill the algae and moss and prevent regrowth.
-Next, it’s time for a pressure wash.
+Next, check you local water restrictions and see if it's okay to give the area a pressure wash.
 For larger areas, such as driveways, use a jet-gun attachment.
 As there can be a lot of over-splatter of dirt and muck with the jet-gun, when working on smaller pathways or close to the house or other buildings switch to a rotary cleaner attachment.